I originally published this on Medium in 2018. I’ve made a few copy edits, but the content and intent is the same.

 A 1 means things are “just OK”.
 A value of 1 doesn’t reduce or amplify the overall score.
 A 2 means that things are “GREAT”, meaning it doubles your overall score.
 And keeping the ceiling at 2 means that any one term does not overwhelm the rest.

 The next group is for motivation scores.
 Motivation matters a lot to me, so I decided on a higher ceiling of 5.
-Feel free to tweak these ranges.
+Finally, I want to be wokring at place were I am learning new things.
+This feels like a motivational item.
+So these three have a range of 0.1 up to 5.

 Using The Equation